public-awesome/stargaze-tools/README.md

 # Terms and Conditions

-By using this code you agree to the following terms and conditions [a relative link](TERMS)
+By using this code you agree to the following [terms and conditions](TERMS)